Roberts: Ginsburg was 'tough, brave, a fighter, a winner'

 Ginsburg will lie in repose for two days at the court where she served for 27 years and, before that, argued six cases for gender equality in the 1970s.
 Ginsburg’s casket will be on public view from 11 a.m. to 10 p.m.
 Wednesday and 9 a.m. to 10 p.m.
 Thursday.

-Nearly 500 members of the public had gathered to pay their respects Wednesday morning.
+Nearly 500 members of the public had gathered to pay their respects Wednesday morning, some of them traveling long distances.

+Heather Setzler, a physician’s assistant from Raleigh, North Carolina, started her drive to Washington at 1 a.m. to be at the court.

+“There was just something about her.
+She was so diminutive yet turned out to be such a giant,” Setzler said, wearing a face mask adorned with small portraits of Ginsburg.

 Inside, the entrance to the courtroom, along with Ginsburg's chair and place on the bench next to Roberts, have been draped in black, a longstanding court custom.
 These visual signs of mourning, which in years past have reinforced the sense of loss, will largely go unseen this year.
 The court begins its new term Oct.
 5, but the justices will not be in the courtroom and instead will hear arguments by phone.